 Returning to New York City in 1881, he entered private practice and held various positions at six hospitals in the area: Roosevelt Hospital, the College of Physicians and Surgeons, Charity Hospital, Emigrant Hospital, Bellevue Hospital, and Chambers Street Hospital.
 Halsted gained high repute as a surgeon, diagnostician, and advocate for aseptic techniques and was a popular and charismatic teacher and physician.
 In 1882, he performed one of the first gallbladder operations in the United States—on his mother, on the kitchen table in her home.
 Halsted also performed one of the first blood transfusions on his sister after she had given birth, using his own blood.

 In 1884, he was the first to describe injection of cocaine into the trunk of a sensory nerve to block pain transmission and the use of localized ischemia to prolong cocaine's anesthetic action.
 Halsted, his students, and fellow physicians experimented on each other and demonstrated that cocaine could be used as an effective local nerve block.
 Not knowing its addictive properties, Halsted became dependent on the drug.
-Interventions by his friends and family led to two extended stays for treatment at the Butler Sanatorium in Providence, Rhode Island where he was cured of the addiction to cocaine by substituting morphine.
-His morphine addiction destroyed his career in New York City.
-Halsted was never able to conquer this addiction and lived with it for the remainder of his life.
+His addiction to cocaine destroyed his career in New York City.
+Interventions by his friends and family led to two extended stays for treatment at the Butler Sanatorium in Providence, Rhode Island where he was weaned from dependence on cocaine through use of morphine.
+Halsted was never able to conquer his subsequent morphine addiction and lived with it for the remainder of his life.

 After his discharge from the Butler Sanatorium in 1886, Halsted was invited by William Welch to conduct research in the newly-formed pathological laboratory at Johns Hopkins in an effort to restart his career.
 Working with Franklin P. Mall, he perfected techniques for intestinal suture and wound healing in dogs.
 He developed methods which consisted of strict aseptic technique, gentle handling of tissue, use of fine silk suture material, small stitches and low tension on the tissue, and complete closure of wounds whenever possible.
 These basic methods transformed the practice of surgery, making it safer and more effective.